scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 ```

 In other cases monad transformers
-have separate definitions to their corresponding monads.
+have separate definitions
+to their corresponding monads.
 In these cases,
-the methods of the transformer tend to mirror the methods on the monad.
+the methods of the transformer tend
+to mirror the methods on the monad.
 For example, `OptionT` defines `getOrElse`,
-and `XorT` defines `fold`, `bimap`, `swap`, and other useful methods.
+and `EitherT` defines `fold`, `bimap`, `swap`,
+and other useful methods.

 ## Exercise: Monads: Transform and Roll Out

 The Autobots, well known robots in disguise,
 frequently send messages during battle
 requesting the power levels of their team mates.
-This helps them coordinate strategies and launch devastating attacks.
+This helps them coordinate strategies
+and launch devastating attacks.
 The message sending method looks like this:

 ```scala